 EU and EFTA nationals don’t need a visa or work permit, but they still need to register with their local council and provide the relevant documents.
 They will then be issued with a residence permit.
 There are several options:

-Non-EU and EFTA nationals can only live and work in Switzerland if they have a work permit, they are seeking asylum or protection, or they have close family members with a Swiss passport.
 Obtaining a work permit can be challenging because companies first have to prove that no Swiss, EU, or EFTA citizen could be found for the same job.
 However, it can be worth it because living in Switzerland is a fantastic experience.

-Swiss culture is like no other.
-It is characterized by multilingualism, punctuality and reliability, precision, and civic engagement.
 There are four national languages: German, French, Italian, and Romansh.
 Almost everyone in Switzerland speaks at least two to three languages because they are taught in schools from an early age.

-Safety is an important consideration when deciding where to move.
-Fortunately, Switzerland is considered one of the safest countries in the world.
+Switzerland is considered one of the safest countries in the world.
 The rate of violent crime is very low, as is the risk of natural disasters and the number of road deaths.
 In cities, the biggest issue is usually pickpocketing.
 As long as you keep your belongings in sight, you’re unlikely to run into any safety issues.

 Moving to a new place is always challenging, but you can settle in quite quickly in Switzerland.
 In the major cities, some apartments are offered furnished, so you don’t have to take all your own things or buy everything from scratch.
 This is particularly practical if you’re only staying in Switzerland for a few months.